What cheeses to avoid pregnant?

 Don’t eat mould-ripened soft cheese, such as brie, camembert and chevre (a type of goat’s cheese) and others with a similar rind.
 You should also avoid soft blue-veined cheeses such as Danish blue or gorgonzola.
 These are made with mould and they can contain listeria, a type of bacteria that can harm your unborn baby.

-Which cheese is pasteurized when pregnant?
+Which cheese is best for pregnancy?

 What are the fruits to avoid during pregnancy?

 Bad Fruits for Pregnancy

 - Pineapple.
 Pineapples are shown to contain bromelain, which can cause the cervix to soften and result in an early labor if eaten in large quantities. …

 - Papaya.
 Papaya, when ripe, is actually pretty safe for expectant mothers to include in their pregnancy diets. …